๐Phone Numbers

 Go to Phone Numbers

-Warning: Releasing a number is permanent and cannot be undone.
+Warning: If you enable "Also release from Twilio", the action is permanent and cannot be undone.
 The number will be:

 Deleted from Ring Tonic